 This collection of American Revolution documents has been selected and compiled by Alpha History authors.
 These documents relate to people, groups, events and ideas from colonial and revolutionary America.
-New sources will be added on a regular basis.
+If you would like to suggest American Revolution document for inclusion here, please contact Alpha History.

 Robert Beverley on the causes of Bacon’s Rebellion (1696)